-Around the world, Members of Parliament of all parties and persuasions are signing on to Simpol, bringing us closer to solving global problems.
+Members of Parliament from all parties and in many countries are signing on to Simpol.
+Our aim is to get political parties, and eventually sufficient governments, to support it too.
+Then governments can act simultaneously to solve global problems so that all nations win.
 If you're a politician who wants to support Simpol, you can sign the Pledge or read our Politicians' FAQ.

 Fernando A. Iglesias.
 Diputado de la Nacion MC por la C.A. de Buenos Aires.